UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 - Install your UPS and batteries in cool, climate-controlled spaces where possible

-- Never ignore minor alarms—investigate immediately
+- Never ignore minor alarms — investigate immediately

-- Schedule quarterly functional checks and annual deep-dive battery inspections
+- Schedule quarterly functional checks and annual deep-dive battery inspections (IEEE 450/1188 impedance testing for business-critical units)

 - Use only manufacturer-approved batteries for replacements, like the APC SYBTU1-PLP (Replacement) Battery Set